Muon collider probes of Majorana neutrino dipole moments and masses: Testing neutrino masses at a muon collider

 Finally, let us provide a qualitative comparison between the neutrino TDM signal and the neutrino mass signal.
 Comparing the Feynman diagrams of Figs.~\ref{fig:NMM-muCol} and \ref{fig:wo-muCol}, one observes that, in a typical leading diagram, a $\lambda_{\alpha\beta}$ vertex with one derivative is traded by a $m_{\alpha\beta}$ vertex with one additional neutrino propagator and one additional electroweak coupling.
 Therefore, one expects roughly equal sensitivities by the replacement

 with $p$ the typical neutrino momentum in the process, we used $\mu_B\equiv e/(2m_e)$, and we introduced a coefficient $N_{m/\lambda}$ to account for the different multiplicity of leading diagrams in the mass case versus the dipole case.
 According to this recipe, one can compare the sensitivities in Table \ref{sensMU} or \ref{sens-CB-CW} with those in Table \ref{tab:sign-masses}.
 Taking into account that our simulations indicate that $N_{m/\lambda}\sim 10$, we find that such sensitivities roughly match for a reasonable value of the neutrino momentum, $p\sim 0.05 \sqrt{s}$.
+This is coherent with the selection cuts in Eqs.~\eqref{eq:cuts} and \eqref{eq:cuts-mumu}.